KairuiLiu/ReturnToBlueBird/README.md

-# ReturnToBlueBird
+# Return To Blue Bird

-chrome extension to restore the classic blue bird logo on Twitter
+restore the classic blue bird logo on Tw***er